Real vs. Fake Christmas Trees: Pros and Cons

 Nowadays, we have an artificial tree due to family allergies.
 It's impressive how life-like they have become.
 They don't need water and don't mind your home's heat.
 There are definite perks but without the fresh smell and natural beauty.

-Are Christmas trees bad for the environment?
+Are real Christmas trees bad for the environment?

 I visited the Brown family's Belmont Christmas Tree Farm in Spotsylvania, VA, and learned a few more things.
 This family-owned farm is one of about 594 tree farms providing valuable jobs and commerce for Virginia.
 Here are a few interesting facts, especially for those who want to go green: